How to create a family budget

 5. Save and invest

 One of the best ways to boost your financial confidence is to save money for the future.
 Even if you can’t allocate a lot of money to savings, most financial professionals would urge you to start as soon as possible, even if you can only afford to set aside a small fraction of your income each month.
 Whether you’re saving for a summer vacation, a down payment on a home, or long-term goals such as retirement, consistent, committed saving of even small amounts can yield big benefits over time.
+Setting up a dedicated savings account for specific goals can also help you manage your progress and avoid dipping into funds meant for other purposes.

 You may also want to consider building an investment portfolio containing potentially higher-yielding vehicles such as stocks, bonds, mutual funds, or exchange-traded funds (ETFs).2 But a higher yield means higher risk, so you'll want to take some time to learn the ropes before you begin.
 If you're not sure how to proceed, consider consulting a financial professional with investment experience.